 Go to legislative changes for schools, kura and early learning services to see what you need to do to meet the requirements of these 3 Acts.

 Bills are drafts of proposed new laws.
 Once a bill passes through Parliament, it becomes an act.
-There is one current amendment bill:

 Last reviewed: Has this been useful?
 Give us your feedback